aCLImatise/CliHelpParser/README.rst

-Acclimatise
+aCLImatise
 ***********
 For the full documentation, refer to the `Github Pages Website
 <https://aclimatise.github.io/CliHelpParser/>`_.

 ======================================================================

-Acclimatise is a Python library and command-line utility for parsing the help output of a command-line tool and then outputting a description of the tool in a more structured format, for example a
+aCLImatise is a Python library and command-line utility for parsing the help output of a command-line tool and then outputting a description of the tool in a more structured format, for example a
 `Common Workflow Language tool definition <https://www.commonwl.org/v1.1/CommandLineTool.html>`_.

-Currently Acclimatise supports both `CWL <https://www.commonwl.org/>`_ and `WDL <https://openwdl.org/>`_ outputs, but other formats will be considered in the future, especially pull requests to support them.
+Currently aCLImatise supports both `CWL <https://www.commonwl.org/>`_ and `WDL <https://openwdl.org/>`_ outputs, but other formats will be considered in the future, especially pull requests to support them.